Nationals vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Jack Flaherty (3-5) will make his 15th start of the season.
+- The Cardinals will send Jordan Montgomery (3-7) to the mound for his 15th start this season.

-- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- In 14 starts, Flaherty has pitched through or past the fifth inning 10 times.
-He has a season average of 5.2 frames per outing.
+- Montgomery will look to finish five or more innings for the fifth start in a row.

-- In 14 appearances this season, he has finished three without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 14 chances this season.

 |Opponent